QishengL/QishengL.github.io/_pages/about.md

 **Past**
 * A Study of Sociopragmatic Understanding in LLMs
-* Syntax Relations in Semantic Matching in Tasks
+* Syntax Relations in Semantic Matching Tasks
 * Contrastive learning for language identification/ dialect identification.
 * Contrastive learning for Chinese calligraphy recognition.